7 Reasons to offer pickup points when selling online

 Consolidating deliveries to pickup points creates huge efficiencies across all aspects of logistics, from carrier to retailer and ultimately to customer:

 • For carriers: drivers only have to deliver to one address rather than multiple points, meaning less time spent ringing doorbells allowing the ability to fit more deliveries in their day.
-This should result in reduced rates for the retailer.
+This often result in reduced rates for the retailer.

 • For ecommerce retailers: as well as benefitting from better rates, pickup points empower customers by giving them the flexibility to collect their package when it suits them, safe in the knowledge that it will be safe and looked after.
 The result: a better experience overall, at a lower cost.